-I just got back from a few days in Pulaski, NY chasingwith my friends Joe Cermele, Fishing Editor of Field and Stream and John Frazier, Editor of Fly Fishing in Salt Waters.
+I just got back from a few days in Pulaski, NY chasing steelhead with my friends Joe Cermele, Fishing Editor of Field and Stream and John Frazier, Editor of Fly Fishing in Salt Waters.
 In four days, the weather ran the gamut from pouring rain, to bright sun to wind and snow.
-We fished the Douglaston Salmon Run, which covers the first 2.5 miles of the Salmon River, effectively giving us the first crack at the as they moved in from Lake Ontario.
+We fished the Douglaston Salmon Run, which covers the first 2.5 miles of the Salmon River, effectively giving us the first crack at the steelhead as they moved in from Lake Ontario.

 If I wasn’t a believer in the difference color makes when targeting steelhead, I am now.
 As we geared up in the parking lot before sunrise on our first day on the river, veteran Salmon River guide Gary Edwards told us to change colors every 15 minutes to show the fish something new.